GeoNet/data-tutorials/README.md

 There are 3 files in this GitHub repository to help run these tutorials.
 - The [**environment.yml**](environment.yml) file installs everything under dependencies using `conda install -c conda-forge (packagename)`  This is used to install the Python packages.
 - [**install.R**](install.R) is R code for installing all R packages used in these tutorials
 - [**runtime.txt**](runtime.txt) This file is for binder.
-Every day there is a snapshots of R taken.
+Every day there is a snapshot of R taken.
 This install the snapshot of R taken on the date in this file.

 ### 1. In Anaconda
 Install anaconda https://www.anaconda.com/distribution/